skeeminator/RING0-Pulsar-Plugin/README.md

 ### Lifetime License NO UPDATES — $175 USD ($150 if paying in XMR)

 > Exactly the same as the Standard Lifetime License, but without future updates.
 You receive access to the current release version ONLY.
-Ideal for one-off engagements or specific version requirements.
+Ideal for those with a tighter budget.
+You get lifetime access but only for the version/release at the time of purchase.

 ---